http://www.hamishmorrison.com – Mikala Dwyer

 THE HEADS DOWN THUMBS UP CEREMONIAL CIRCLE

 Primary school in NZ in the 80’s – a game often played just before the school bell went for home time.
 In a circular formation we would put our heads down and thumbs up while the chosen few would circle us choosing whose thumb to bend down.
 Heads up and the ‘who dunnit’ game began – often while the teacher had a relaxing cigarette.
-Summing up who had put my thumb down was a true exercise in trusting your gut feeling – if I hadn’t cheated, then it was an exercise in acting.
+Summing up who had put my thumb down was a true exercise in trusting your gut feeling – if I had cheated, then it was an exercise in acting.